POLICIES AND PROCEDURES

 10.5 - VOLUNTARY CANCELLATION

 A participant in this Direct Selling program has a right to cancel at any time, regardless of reason.
-Cancellation must be submitted in writing to the Company at its principal business address or by email.
-The written notice must include the Market Partner’s ID Number, signature, printed name, address, and reason for cancelation
+Cancellation must be submitted to the MONAT Customer Service Department.

 10.6 - NON-RENEWAL

 A Market Partner may also voluntarily cancel the Market Partner Agreement by failing to renew the Agreement by the anniversary date.
 The Company may also elect not to renew a Market Partner’s Agreement upon the anniversary date.